helumalai/nx-examples/README.md

 🔎 **Nx is a set of Angular CLI power-ups for modern development.**

+## Single-spa library example for react application
+To do: convert carts application to react single-spa so it can be deployed for run-time integration

 ## Nx 5 Example

 If you are looking for the Nx 5 Example, it is available on the [`nx-v5-example` branch](https://github.com/nrwl/nx-examples/commits/nx-v5-example).